adrelanos/aeternity-wiki/Research-and-Theory.md

 # Concepts
 ## State Channels
-The state channel design enables off-chain verification of data and smart contracts.
+The state channel design in æternity enables off-chain verification of data and smart contracts.
 If the verification in the channel fails, the blockchain is asked to resolve.
-This in return permits a high transactional throughput and parallel processing of smart contracts.
-Hence, the programmability of complex relationships for large numbers of users and handling high volumes of products and information in parallel is æternity's strong suit.
+This, in return permits a high transactional throughput and parallel processing of smart contracts.
+Hence, the programmability of complex relationships for large number of users and handling high volume of products and information in parallel is æternity's strong suit.
 Only the parties participating in a smart contract know about the contents of that smart contract.
 When a channel is settled on-chain, the only way it changes the blockchain state is by changing account balances.
 No contract state is stored on-chain, so all channels are independent from each other.
 Transaction speed is limited only by bandwidth, so the æternity system can scale as well as known centralised solutions available today.
- For more information refer to [State Channel](http://www.jeffcoleman.ca/state-channels/)
+ For more information, refer to [State Channel](http://www.jeffcoleman.ca/state-channels/)
 ## Decentralised Oracles
 An oracle is a mechanism that tells the blockchain facts about the world we live in e.g. the close price of Apple shares on a particular date. æternity's oracle system uses the same consensus system as the æternity blockchain itself i.e. it does not require a separate consensus layer on top of the æternity mainnet.